- Agriculture and Food Security

 Investing in Programs to Save Lives and Resources

 The impact of future disasters is likely to be even more devastating.
 Disasters are expected to become more frequent in the future and to take a greater toll due to climate change, a growing world population, and more people settling in hazard-prone areas.
+With each disaster, development gains may be lost as infrastructure is destroyed, poverty increases, and economic opportunities and livelihoods are interrupted or lost.

 - Early warning systems notify people before a tsunami hits or before a volcano erupts, giving them time to move out of harm's way.